 Can algorithms modelled on ‘swarm’ behaviour help groups find socially acceptable outcomes on divisive topics?

-Follow Unanimous AI on Twitter and stay in the loop on the experiment and swarms more broadly: @UnanimousAI
+Follow Unanimous AI on Twitter and stay in the loop on their work: @UnanimousAI